 Publishing a Tool

-Publishing a Tool and publishing an App are the same flow.
 You configure which inputs and outputs to expose in the app preview, then click Publish.
-Whoever opens the result gets either the App view or a Tool node in their canvas, depending on context.- Select the nodes you want to include in the Tool, then click the puzzle piece icon to open the app preview:
+The published Tool can be dropped into other canvases as a node, called by the chat agent and the API, and run from Apps.- Select the nodes you want to include in the Tool, then click the puzzle piece icon to open the app preview:

 - For a single node, the puzzle piece appears next to the node’s settings bar